One of England's brightest talents in the 80s and 90s, Paul Gascoigne remains one of British football's most well-known personalities.

 Football fans were becoming aware of not just Gascogine's precocious talent, but also a fun-loving personality that showed itself in his on-and-off-pitch behaviour.

-In the summer of 1990 the most exciting English midfielder of his generation was discovered by global football fans, and the wider public at home found a new celebrity icon.
+In the summer of 1990 Gascoigne was discovered by global football fans, and the wider public at home found a new celebrity icon.

 Gascoigne had enjoyed a fine World Cup in Italy, as England had their most successful tournament since 1966.
 In a tightly-fought semi final against West Germany, he picked up a yellow card, meaning he would be suspended for the final, if England got there.

-West Germany famously won on penalites, but perhaps the most enduring image of England's tournament was the close-up, captured by tv cameras and shown around the world, of the 23 year old using his shirt to wipe away tears following that booking, as senior players hurried to put a protective arm around him.
+West Germany famously won on penalties, but perhaps the most enduring image of England's tournament was the close-up, captured by TV cameras and shown around the world, of the 23 year old using his shirt to wipe away tears following that booking, as senior players hurried to put a protective arm around him.

 Gascoigne was named in the tournament All-Star team for his performances and returned home to a frenzy that the national press referred to as ‘Gazzamania’: he won BBC Sports Personality of the Year the same year.

 Back on the pitch, Gascoigne reached the FA Cup Final with Spurs in 1991, but ruptured cruciate ligaments in his knee when making a high tackle.
 Before the game, Gascoigne had agreed terms to join Italian club Lazio: the injury however meant that he missed the entire following season.

 He ruled himself out even longer when he damaged his knee again on a night out, further delaying the move to Italy.
 Eventually he joined in 1992 but was plagued by injury that sidelined him for most of the 1994–95 season.
 Despite the spell overseas, the British press and fans continued to be interested in a player whose talent and joy for the game seemed to be matched only by his consistent bad luck.